 8 Ways to Reduce Gas and Farting

 Back in my early 20’s, when I struggled with irritable bowel syndrome I had the worst smelling gas.
 It was super embarrassing, but I knew there was a problem with my body, I just didn’t exactly know how to fix it back then.
-I was eating what I thought was a healthy diet, but unfortunately, my body had been worn down from years of using ibuprofen to suppress pain from sports and headaches, high stress, eating too quickly and years of poor nutrition.
+I was eating what I thought was a healthy diet, but unfortunately, my body had been worn down from years of using ibuprofen to suppress pain from sports and headaches, high stress, eating too quickly, and years of poor nutrition.

-Many of us have experienced the embarrassment and discomfort that comes from out of control flatulence.
-Some may not fess up to admitting it but farting is a daily occurrence that is normal in healthy people.
-You yourself may not even notice but the average person farts an estimated minimum of 14 times a day (1).
+You, yourself, may not even notice but the average person farts an estimated minimum of 14 times a day (1).
 Some people who pass gas resulting in foul odors more often than others may struggle from a variety of culprits responsible for their digestive disturbance.

 Determining the cause of your excessive gas may be detectable by recognizing the odor of your farts and observing other digestive symptoms you may be experiencing.
 Eating quality nutrition from whole foods high in fiber can produce normal flatulence.
-However, other digestive discomfort that accompanies gas may be a sign of a serious problem.
-Read on to learn if your gas and farting is a result of gut dysfunction and how you can reduce these embarrassing symptoms.

 What Distinguishes Your Farts?

-Nitrogen is the primary compound that is found in 20% to 90% of gas that generates farting.
+Nitrogen is the primary compound that is found in 20% to 90% of the gas that generates farting.
 The second most prevalent culprit is carbon dioxide.
-Carbon dioxide contributes between 10% and 30% of the gas by volume followed up with an estimated 10% of each gas including hydrogen (possibly more), methane and oxygen.
+Carbon dioxide contributes between 10% and 30% of the gas by volume followed up with an estimated 10% of each gas including hydrogen (possibly more), methane, and oxygen.
 (18)

 The concentration of gases includes a range because every individual’s lifestyle habits will affect the gases they produce.
 For instance, the following factors contribute to the percentage of gas any individual will generate in any single day: